Eczbek/xieite/docs/namespaces/streams/standard_handle.md

 &nbsp;

 ## Description
 A class for controlling standard IO with modes and styles.
-Currently only works on UNIX-like systems.
+Requires `XIEITE_PLATFORM_TYPE_UNIX` to be true.

 &nbsp;